Phineas Riall

-Military career
+Life

-Riall was born at Clonmel, Ireland, into a wealthy Protestant landowning family.
-He was the third son of Phineas Riall (1737–1797) of Heywood, Co.
-Tipperary, whose father had founded the Riall Bank of Clonmel.
+Riall was born at Clonmel, County Tipperary, into a wealthy Protestant landowning family.
+He was the third son of Phineas Riall (1737–1797) of Heywood, County Tipperary, whose father had founded the Riall Bank of Clonmel.
 His mother, Catherine, was the daughter of Charles Caldwell of Dublin and a sister of Admiral Sir Benjamin Caldwell.
-He was a cousin and from 1790 the brother-in-law of the traveller, author and collector General Sir George Cockburn of Shanganagh Castle, Co.
-Dublin.
+He was a cousin and from 1790 the brother-in-law of the traveller, author and collector General Sir George Cockburn of Shanganagh Castle, County Dublin.

 Riall entered the army as an ensign in 1794 and rose rapidly through purchased commissions.
 Even though he spent seven years on half pay (i.e. without any regimental or staff appointment), he was a major in the 15th Regiment of Foot in 1805.
 He sailed with them to the West Indies, and seems to have first seen serious action when he commanded the regiment at the capture of Martinique in 1809.
 The next year, he commanded a brigade at the capture of Guadeloupe.
 After this, he returned to England.

 Over the next two years, he received promotion to colonel and major general through seniority.
 He was then posted to Canada, where initially he commanded the Montreal district, then accompanied Lieutenant General Drummond to Upper Canada.

 On arrival, Drummond immediately halted all withdrawals and mounted an attack on the American side of the Niagara River.
 As part of the attack, Riall led a detachment across the river at Lewiston on 19 December 1813 and advanced south.
 The attack was almost unopposed, as the Americans had stripped the Niagara front of regular soldiers to furnish an ill-fated attack on Montreal.
 The advance was marked by the burning of almost every village, in reprisal for the American burning of Newark ten days earlier.

 On 30 December, Riall again crossed the Niagara River further south, and repeated the deliberate destruction at Buffalo and Black Rock, although here there were a Navy yard and several other legitimate military targets.

 On 5 July 1814, Riall commanded the "Right Division" of the British Army in Upper Canada, on the Niagara river.
 At the Battle of Chippawa, he ordered them to attack Winfield Scott's advancing American brigade.
 The result was a bloody defeat for the British.
 Riall's tactics might have been correct had he faced American militia, as he thought, but were disastrous against Scott's well-trained regulars.

 On 25 July, Riall's troops once again engaged Scott at the Battle of Lundy's Lane.
 Riall was severely wounded in the arm early in the battle, and while riding to the rear, was captured by American infantry.
 While he was a prisoner, a fellow captive (Canadian militia dragoon officer William Hamilton Merritt) described him as "very brave, near sighted, rather short, but stout."
 He was allowed to sail for England on parole in December.